awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-apigateway-stage-methodsetting.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `LoggingLevel`  <a name="cfn-apigateway-stage-methodsetting-logginglevel"></a>
-The logging level for this method\.
-For valid values, see the `loggingLevel` property of the [Stage](https://docs.aws.amazon.com/apigateway/api-reference/resource/stage/#loggingLevel) resource in the *Amazon API Gateway API Reference*\.
+Specifies the logging level for this method, which affects the log entries pushed to Amazon CloudWatch Logs\.
+Valid values are `OFF`, `ERROR`, and `INFO`\.
+Choose `ERROR` to write only error\-level entries to CloudWatch Logs, or choose `INFO` to include all `ERROR` events as well as extra informational events\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `MetricsEnabled`  <a name="cfn-apigateway-stage-methodsetting-metricsenabled"></a>
-Indicates whether Amazon CloudWatch metrics are enabled for methods in the stage\.
+Specifies whether Amazon CloudWatch metrics are enabled for this method\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)